fivetran/dbt_zuora_source/README.md

 # Zuora Source dbt package ([Docs](https://fivetran.github.io/dbt_zuora_source/))

 # 📣 What does this dbt package do?
-- Materializes [Zuora staging tables]((https://fivetran.github.io/dbt_zuora_source/#!/overview/github_source/models/?g_v=1)) which leverages data in the format described by [this ERD](https://fivetran.com/docs/applications/zuora#schemainformation).
+- Materializes [Zuora staging tables](https://fivetran.github.io/dbt_zuora_source/#!/overview/github_source/models/?g_v=1), which leverages data in the format described by [this ERD](https://fivetran.com/docs/applications/zuora#schemainformation).
 These staging tables clean, test, and prepare your Zuora data from [Fivetran's connector](https://fivetran.com/docs/applications/zuora) for analysis by doing the following:
-  - Name columns for consistency across all packages and easier analysis.
+  - Naming columns for consistency across all packages and easier analysis
-  - Adds freshness tests to source data.
+  - Adding freshness tests to source data
-  - Adds column-level testing where applicable.
-For example,  all primary keys are tested for uniqueness and non-null values.
+  - Adding column-level testing where applicable.
+For example, all primary keys are tested for uniqueness and non-null values
-- Generates a comprehensive data dictionary of your Zuora data through the [dbt docs site](https://fivetran.github.io/dbt_zuora_source/).
+- Generating a comprehensive data dictionary of your Zuora data through the [dbt docs site](https://fivetran.github.io/dbt_zuora_source/)
-- These tables are designed to work simultaneously with our [Zuora transformation package](https://github.com/fivetran/dbt_zuora).
+- These tables are designed to work simultaneously with our [Zuora transformation package](https://github.com/fivetran/dbt_zuora)

 # 🎯 How do I use the dbt package?
 ## Step 1: Prerequisites
 To use this dbt package, you must have the following:
-- At least one Fivetran Zuora connector syncing data into your destination.
+- At least one Fivetran Zuora connector syncing data into your destination
-- A **BigQuery**, **Snowflake**, **Redshift**, **PostgreSQL**, **Databricks** destination.
+- A **BigQuery**, **Snowflake**, **Redshift**, **PostgreSQL**, **Databricks** destination

 ### Databricks Dispatch Configuration
-If you are using a Databricks destination with this package you will need to add the below (or a variation of the below) dispatch configuration within your `dbt_project.yml`.
-This is required for the package to accurately search for macros within the `dbt-labs/spark_utils` then the `dbt-labs/dbt_utils` packages respectively.
+If you are using a Databricks destination with this package, you will need to add the below (or a variation of the below) dispatch configuration within your `dbt_project.yml`.
+This is required for the package to accurately search for macros within the `dbt-labs/spark_utils`, then the `dbt-labs/dbt_utils` packages, respectively.
 ```yml
 dispatch:
   - macro_namespace: dbt_utils